 Big Hunting knives are traditionally designed for cutting rather than stabbing, and usually have a single sharpened edge, right?

 For everyday survival circumstances and general hunting, conditions call for a fixed-blade survival style knife as one of your most important tools.
-Whatever you want to use it for, like making a shelter, doing field dressing, skinning game or cutting through thick bushes, big hunting knives would be a perfect selection.
+Whatever you want to use it for, like making a shelter, doing field dressing, skinning game or cutting through thick bushes, big knives would do it all.

 Our Recommendations For Big Hunting Knives